thelowsunoverthemoon/loom/README.md

 # Parallel Computation in Batch Script

-My goal was to implement the *reduce* operation in Batch Script, something commonly used in parallel programming.
+My goal was to implement the *reduce* operation in Batch Script, something commonly used in parallel programming, for fun.
 The basic idea is to create a parallel version of combining all the values in an array using some combining function.
 For example, given an array of numbers and an addition function:

     1 2 3 4 5